ChenxiNie/ChenxiNie.github.io/_posts/2023-10-13-Sampling-MetMHN.md

 ## From MetMHN to Sampling-MetMHN: a Markov Chain Monte Carlo Sampler for MetMHN

 When using first-order optimization algorithms, the majority of time is devoted to calculating the gradient of marginal log-likelihood with respect to parameters.
 Here, we propose a MCMC based sampling algorithm to calculate the derivative of MetMHN efficiently.
-The idea of this method  closely follows the work from Gotovos et al. in which they deveoped a similar sampling algorithm for the original MHN[5].
+The idea of this method  closely follows the work from Gotovos et al. in which they deveoped a similar sampling algorithm for the original MHN.

 The input of Sampling-MetMHN is a collection of bitstrings representing each patient's genotypes.
 These bitstrings tell us about which mutations have happened in the patients.
 What is does **not** tell us is the chronological order of these mutations.
 For example, let us consider a patient with genotype $11\|00\|1$.
 This genotype tells us that mutation 1 has happened to both the primary tumor and the metastasis.
 What it does not tell us is the specific order of mutation 1.
 It could come from either of the three scenarios.